Muriel Tramis: Career

-Tramis has also designed multiple childhood educational and adventure games including, Abidou 1 and Abidou 2 (1996).
-Abidou 1 and 2 are learning games designed to introduce young children to number, shapes, and colors.
+Tramis has also designed multiple childhood educational and adventure games including, Adibou 1 and Adibou 2 (1996).
+These are learning games designed to introduce young children to number, shapes, and colors.

 Tramis has also been a major voice in the French gaming community as she has maintained that women in the industry were not respected enough.
 She has also pointed out the lack of women employees and that increasing recruitment and training among women would be an obvious way to overcome the European shortage of designers, engineers and technicians.

 Distinctions

-Muriel Tramis was appointed a Knight of the Legion of Honor on July 14, 2018.
+Muriel Tramis was appointed a Knight of the Legion of Honour on July 14, 2018.
 The distinction was awarded to her at the opening of Paris Games Week by Mounir Mahjoubi, then French Secretary of State at Digital, on October 25, 2018.
 She is the first woman and second game designer to receive this distinction.